-There is only one Competent Authority being the Agriculture and Fisheries Regulation Department (AFRD) under the Ministry for Resources and Rural Affairs.
+There is only one Competent Authority being the Veterinary and Phytosanitary Regulation Department (VPRD) under the Ministry for Sustainable Development, The Environment and Climate Change.

-The Agriculture and Fisheries Regulation Department is made up of three Directorates:
+The Veterinary and Phytosanitary Regulation Department is made up of three Directorates:

-The Veterinary Regulation Directorate (VRD), primarily the National Veterinary Laboratory (NVL), which falls under this Directorate, is in charge of supervising, coordinating, implementing and reporting of the Salmonella Control Programme.
-The Island of Malta is 350sqm and therefore there is only one central authority; all offices are situated in the same premises, with the exception of the Border Inspection post and of the office on the smaller Island of Gozo.
-The office on the Island of Gozo is only responsible of sampling the 6 layer farms on that Island.
+The National Veterinary Laboratory(NVL), which falls under the Veterinary Regulation Directorate (VRD), is responsible for the coordination, implementation and reporting of the Salmonella Control Programme.
+The Island of Malta is 350sqm and therefore there is only one central authority; all offices are situated in the same premises, with the exception of the Border Inspection Post and the Veterinary office on the smaller Island of Gozo.
+The office on the Island of Gozo is only responsible for the sampling the few layer farms on that Island.